isambard-sc/apply.isambard.ac.uk/docs/bristol/index.md

 Most University of Bristol staff are eligible to open a high-performance computing research project account and act as the **Project Lead**.

-- **Research fellows** employed by the University are eligible to be Project Lead.
-Fellows who are not employed by the University are not eligible to be Project Lead.
+- **Research fellows** who are not employed by the University are not eligible to be Project Lead.

 - **Postdoctoral researchers**, including Research Associates, my act as Co-Lead but are not eligible to be Project Lead.